 What Vessels Have to Get this License?

 Every pleasure craft has to get this license.
 However, there are exceptions.
-For example, if a pleasure craft utilizes an engine that has less than 7.5kW (which roughly translates to ten horsepower) then it doesn’t have to get this license.
-Should you decide to get vessel registration for your pleasure craft instead, then you would be exempt from getting a pleasure craft license.
-Also, and this is important to keep in mind especially during the summer, you have a 90-day “grace period” on this licensing.
+For example, if a vessel utilizes an engine that has less than 7.5kW (which roughly translates to ten horsepower) then it doesn’t have to get this license.
+Should you decide to get vessel registration for your pleasure craft instead, then you would be exempt from getting a license.
+Also, this is important to keep in mind especially during the summer, you have a 90-day “grace period” on this licensing.
 If you got your pleasure craft in the last 90 days, then you don’t have to get that license immediately.
-You do, however, have to carry documentation which has your name, address, and the purchase date of the pleasure craft.
+You do, however, have to carry documentation that has your name, address, and the purchase date of the pleasure craft.

 Where Can You Get this License and Registration?

 As with every other form of Canadian vessel documentation that you might need, you can get it all at our site.
 Here, we have everything you’ll need for every stage of your vessel ownership, no matter the vessel: registration, Pleasure Craft license, small vessel registry, bareboat charters, and so much more.
 If you have any questions about vessel documentation, you can talk to our pros at (800) 419-9569.